Mousse10/UFOs/README.md

 ## Results

-Once a client reaches the website, he will see the image below.
+Once a client reaches the website, he will see the image below:

 ![](https://github.com/Mousse10/UFOs/blob/main/static/images/Capture%2012.PNG)